Haydn-Martin/Haydn-Martin.github.io/_posts/2024-05-04-ML-in-the-Middle.md

 reducing costs and proving (at least potential) profitability take priority over introducing new components, that have questionable value-add because of a lack of 1) big data and 2) expertise to leverage this data effectively, that will have to be integrated with, and will add extra load to, the already-stressed infrastructure.
-Because these corporations have a medium-term view: they are driven by doing what's necessary to earn their next funding round, or exit.
+They have a medium-term view: they are driven by doing what's necessary to earn their next funding round, or exit.

 ### It's not all bad